deepomicslab/crux/docs/concepts.md

 ### The order of commands, props, and child components

 In Oviz, you are free to put commands, props, and declarations of child components anywhere inside the parent's block in any order.
-However, in some cases, execution order matters.
+However, in some cases, the order of execution matters.
 Oviz handles the order of them following these rules:

 Commands, props, and child components are treated separately: declarations of the same kind are grouped and executed together.
 However, `@let` and `@expr` in a block are always executed _before_ any other operations such as assigning props.